hyperknot/open-protector-standard/questions.md

-### Questions
+# Questions

-#### What about Koroyd tubes rotating / not crumpling?

-It should not be part of the standard.
-CIVL should have the right to suspend those harnesses where real-world behaviour differs from the one shown in test environment (aka Dieselgate).
+### Isn't measuring jerk complicated and expensive?

+No, it's not.
+We can do it using the existing drop test equipments.
+We can simply calculate it from the drop test CSV files via software tools.

+For the first step we need to filter the acceleration data.
+I believe this is unrelated to measuring jerk, this step would be required for calculating any composite measures, like DRI.
+Even simple "max G" tests could be affected by noise and should be using filtered data.

+The acceleration filter I proposed is the well known and extremely well researched "CFC" filter, used for filtering crash test acceleration sensors - exactly what we need.
+Case in point, EAPR has been using this filter in their harness drop test 18 (?) years ago.
+It is defined both in the ISO 6487 and [SAE J211/1](https://law.resource.org/pub/us/cfr/ibr/005/sae.j211-1.1995.pdf) standards.

+The only value we need to agree on here is the window size or CFC class.
+I propose CFC 75, based on the CSV samples Fred shared.
+We can look at more CSV files and settle on a value such that it filters the noise while keeping the signal.

+A bigger problem is self-resonance / ringing of badly attached sensors on the drop test equipment.
+But this part needs to be fixed anyway, as it can invalidate all kind of tests, not just jerk measurements.
+This shows up as resonance / waves with constant period on the drop test graphs.

+Having an open document for troubleshooting sensor-attachment issues would be beneficial for everyone.

+Once we have the sensor attachments fixed and the CFC sensor applied, getting jerk from acceleration is actually quite simple.
+I propose calculating the derivative using Savitzky - Golay filter as it results in smooth values.
+The only parameter we need to agree here is again the window size, for which I propose 15 ms.

-#### Wouldn't heavy pilots need bigger protectors thus giving them aerodynamical disadvantage?
+### Wouldn't heavy pilots need bigger protectors thus giving them aerodynamical disadvantage?

 This might seem surprising, but heavier pilots don't actually need thicker protectors.
-They need a different protector material, like foam density in case of foam protectors.
+They need a different protector material, like stiffer foams in case of foam protectors.
 A protector certified for 50-60 kg could be equally thin as one certified for 100-120 kg.

-What makes it thick is if it wants to cover a wide weight range, like 50-120 kg.
+What makes a protector thick is if it wants to cover a wide weight range, like 50-120 kg.

 Interesting bit: the lower end of the weight range is critical for the jerk test, while the upper end is critical for the acceleration / G test.

-#### What's the deal with the -S and -M classes?
-Who decides what does one harness get?

-The -S and -M classes introduce distinction between single-use and multi-use protector materials.

-CIVL and comp organizers should require given classes for given competitions, for example -M (multi-use) version should be required for XC Cat1 comps, where if a pilot crashes their protector on the first task, they cannot afford to fly 9 more tasks without protector.

-The manufacturer decides what class does he want to submit a given model into.

-H&F races might choose the -S (single use) version where a supporter can be expected to carry a spare protector in their car.

-#### Can we test a harness's behaviour for higher impact velocities by testing with higher weights?

-Unfortunately not.
-Even though a 50 kg weight dropped from 1.6 meters has the same energy (mgh) as a 100 kg weight dropped from 0.8 meters, their compression events will be very different.

-Thus we cannot simulate for higher impact velocities by adding weights, we'll need to use drop test machines with bigger drop test heights.

-### Isn't measuring jerk complicated and expensive?

-No, it's not, it's available on the existing equipment, using the existing sensors and digital tools.
-It can be simply calculated using software tools on CSV files.

-What can show up as error is self-resonance / ringing of badly attached sensors on the drop test equipment.
-But this part needs to be fixed anyway, as it can invalidate all kind of tests, not just jerk measurements.

-The issue is usually physical attachment of the sensor, a super tight attachment is necessary for noise-free measurements.
-Ideal is metal-to-metal attachments.

-When the sensor attachment is not tight enough, the sensor itself starts resonating after a drop and oscillating patters will be visible on the jerk graph.
-Fixing the sensor attachment can solve this problem.